Steins;Gate Drama CD Alpha, Beta, and Gamma: Reception and legacy

 Alpha and Beta both charted on the Oricon Albums Chart for four consecutive weeks, peaking at seventeenth place on April 12 and May 10, 2010, respectively.
 Gamma charted for two consecutive weeks, peaking at eleventh place on June 14.
 According to RPGFan, Alpha, Beta, and Gamma are popularly considered to be the most interesting of all Steins;Gate audio dramas.
 Famitsu described Alpha as something that Steins;Gate players could not afford to miss out on.
 Kotakus Richard Eisenbeis was highly positive to Gamma, calling it "an awesome extra hour-long adventure and a great listen".
 Patrick Gann of RPGFan considered the audio dramas' amount of writing and acting impressive, and noted that they covered a wide range of emotions, reflected in both acting and music.

 Due to the popularity of Beta, it was used as a base for the plot of the Epigraph Trilogy of Steins;Gate novels; both the Epigraph Trilogy and the audio dramas were later used as a base for the story in the Steins;Gate game's sequel, Steins;Gate 0.
 A manga adaptation of Alpha was created by Shinichirou Nariie and serialized by Shueisha in their Ultra Jump magazine between May 15, 2012 and January 2014.
 Nariie also adapted Beta into a manga, which ran in Ultra Jump from April 9, 2014 to September of the same year.
 Alpha was also adapted into a light novel, with writing by Shie Akatoki, illustrations by Nariie, and a cover illustration by Huke, and was published on April 20, 2013 by Kadokawa Corporation.
 Gamma received an English fan translation which combined the audio with art assets from the Steins;Gate game to create a cutscene in the style of the game; Eisenbeis called it "amazing", and considered it the "crowning achievement" of the Steins;Gate spin-off translations done by that translation group.
 The main translator for this release was Andrew Hodgson, who also worked on the Steins;Gate game's official localization.
+In June 2026, Mages announced that the story of Gamma would be adapted into the upcoming remake of the original video game, Steins;Gate Re:Boot.